obhi-d/cpreproc/README.md

 Preprocessor for C like language.

 This project is under active development and is not matured yet.
-The project is header only.

 # Bulding

 The project is header only.
 From the source directory run:

 > mkdir ../build &&  cd ../build